cschell/TWIL/2015/W13 – tcpdump.md

     sudo tcpdump -A port 25 or port 587

-This will show you what’s going on behind the curtains of your mail client when you send an e-mail.
+This will show you what’s going on when you send an e-mail from your local machine.

-Another interesting usecase is to analyze HTML logins:
+Another interesting usecase is analyzing HTML logins:

 1. run `sudo tcpdump -A dst host runnable.com`
 2. visit a [dummy login](http://web-5fcbcf19-ebdc-4d56-a736-624729e9d85f.runnable.com/) I’ve made on [runnable.com](runnable.com)